 Chicago Heights is a medium-sized city located in the state of Illinois.
 With a population of 30,284 people and eight constituent neighborhoods, Chicago Heights is the 65th largest community in Illinois.

-Because occupations involving physical labor dominate the local economy, Chicago Heights is generally considered to be a blue-collar town.
-35.22% of the Chicago Heights workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Chicago Heights is a blue-collar town, with 35.22% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Chicago Heights is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Chicago Heights who work in office and administrative support (12.79%), sales jobs (8.24%), and food service (6.91%).

 For the size of the city, public transportation in Chicago Heights is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Chicago Heights, the benefits are reduced air pollution and congestion on the highways.